 If you have a great song you want to release as a single to connect with as wide an audience as possible then New Music Single funding is available.
 There are five New Music Single funding rounds a year.

 Funding of up to $8,000 is available under this scheme for a single song.
-The funding can go towards a combination of recording costs, making a music video or visual representation for the song, and promotion costs for getting the song noticed.
+The funding can go towards a combination of recording costs, making a music video and/or visual representation for the song, and promotion costs for getting the song noticed.
 NZ On Air will pay on an 80% reimbursement basis, meaning the applicant must provide a co-investment of a minimum of 20% of the costs of completing the Single project.

 Success will be measured by the level of radio play achieved and the number of streams/plays/views/shares across multiple online platforms.

 New Music Single funding is similar to the previous Making Tracks scheme.
 There are a set of minimum criteria which must be fulfilled before an application can be made.

 The key criteria for funding is based on the potential for the song to connect with a significant audience on broadcast and/or online platforms as judged by an industry panel.

 Any one artist can receive a maximum of three New Music Single grants per 12-month period, or a maximum of three New Music Single grants per album or EP release.

 Outcomes from previous NZ On Air-funded songs from an artist (including Making Tracks and Phase Four-funded projects) will be assessed as part of the application process.

 Please note: All proposals submitted to NZ On Air are covered by the Official Information Act and may be released.